 When it comes to wound care, plaster and alcohol will do.
 If the wound is far from our vital organs, there is no need to put too much attention in treating it.
 This belief only applies to certain situations like small cuts and bruises.
 Another typical treatment for wounds is soap and water because we feel that there is a need to disinfect the wound.
 Although this is a good remedy, this still might not be enough sometimes.
 When it comes to painful and bigger wounds, we should never go easy on it.
 The usual band-aid and alcohol may not work anymore.

-Wound care is one of the primary services we offer at Caring Nurses Services, your partner home care agency in Bel Air MD.
+Wound care is one of the primary services we offer at Caring Nurses Services, your partner home care agency in Edgewood MD.
 We know the importance of proper treatment to critical wounds, especially if the patient is also diagnosed with other ailments.
 Today, on the blog, we will discuss some of the common myths that concern wound care.
 We will give you a more scientific explanation on how to treat our wounds better and accurately.

 Myth 1: Not all wounds need to be treated